Lyrenhex/ENG1-Project-Part2/deliverables.md

 ## Source Code

 [Source Code](https://github.com/AnnabethS/ENG1-Project)
+The branch for the source code is `main`

+The `gh-pages` branch is for the website content only.

-The executable jar file available in the project root
+The executable jar file available in the project root (marrrio.jar)